andrew/ultimate-awesome/README.md

 - [awesome-confinement](https://github.com/nlm/awesome-confinement) - Infos et contenus pour améliorer le quotidien pendant le confinement.
 - [awesome-aspire](https://github.com/odonno/awesome-aspire) - 🐝 A collection of awesome .NET Aspire integrations and resources.
 - [awesome-cbir](https://github.com/offbye/awesome-cbir) - Awesome lists  to  CNN based Image Retrieval Projects an Papers.
-- [awesome-openshock](https://github.com/openshock/awesome-openshock) - A list of projects that use OpenShock.
 - [Github-Repositories](https://github.com/o-tawab/Github-Repositories) - My collection of repositories that worth more care.
 - [a11y-collection](https://github.com/Owlbertz/a11y-collection) - Collection of resources to improve accessibility of the web.
 - [my-awesome-list](https://github.com/Pater999/my-awesome-list) - Collection of awesome tools, softwares, articles, projects and many other stuff that I like and I suggest.